SMS Marketing: An Intro to Marketing with Text Messages

 What’s the difference between SMS and MMS?

 The difference between SMS and MMS messages is that MMS messages contain pictures, GIFs, or animations.
-SMS messages are only copy - or text.
+SMS messages only contain copy (a.k.a. text).

 When SMS marketing first came into the limelight, many people (including us!) thought it was best to use a picture in every text message.
 But now, data shows that SMS messages actually perform just as well, have fewer deliverability issues, and cost less to send.

-What You Need to Know About SMS Marketing
+What You Need to Know About Different Types of SMS Marketing

-Much like any other marketing channel, SMS requires a well-concieved mix of messages that help your business meet its goals while also not annoying customers.
-Sounds complicated?
+Much like any other marketing channel, SMS requires a thoughtful mix of messages that help your business meet its goals while also not annoying customers.
+Sound complicated?
 Let us help:

 This one’s pretty simple.